 - The name and affiliation of the person submitting the nomination

-Nominations should be emailed to email@example.com using the form found here by January 8, 2018.
+Nominations should be emailed to firstname.lastname@example.org using the form found on the front page of our tournament page on tabroom by January 8, 2018.
 Finalists for the award will be announced during the week prior to the tournament, and the award will be presented at the Opening Ceremony on Friday, January 26th at 11:00 a.m. in the Marriott Century Center Ballroom.

 In addition to a framed award, the award recipient will receive a $400 cash prize to be directed to the charitable organization of the recipient’s choice and a $100 cash prize for the recipient’s/nominator’s debate program.
 The 2017 recipient was Esther Reyes from Achievement First Brooklyn High School (NY).